ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Return the numbers of the current operation and the total operation count.

-    :returns: a tuple `(step, steps)` containing the current operation number and the total number of operations in the journal.
+    :returns: a Tuple `(int, int)` containing the current operation number and the total number of operations in the journal.
 If **step** is 0, we are at the top of the journal.
 If **step** equals **steps**, we are at the bottom.
 Updating the PDF with anything other than undo or redo will automatically remove all journal entries after the current one and the new update will become the new last entry in the journal.
 The updates corresponding to the removed journal entries will be permanently lost.

   .. method:: JournalOpName(int step)